Why You Should Get a New Credit Card ASAP After Filing for Bankruptcy

 As with all credit card dealings, make sure to read the fine print so you understand what you’re agreeing to.
 And once you agree to it, make sure you hold up your end of the deal.

 If you, or someone in your family, is going through financial hardship, bankruptcy may be the solution to stop creditor actions and erase your money problems.
-Contact our law offices today for an immediate consultation with our experienced bankruptcy attorneys.
+Contact our law offices today for an immediate consultation with our experienced Philadelphia bankruptcy lawyers.
 This is one opportunity you simply cannot afford to miss.